OlivierJB/FrskyTelemetry/README.md

 # Yaapu Frsky Telemetry script

 A lua based telemetry script for the Taranis X9D+ and X7 radio using the frsky passthrough protocol.
-Requires OpenTX 2.2 and arducopter 3.5.x.
+Requires OpenTX 2.2 and a recent release of arducoper, arduplane or rover.

 Tested on a pixracer with copter 3.5.3 and on a pixhawk clone with copter 3.5.4